CDC says you can drop the mask if fully vaccinated, no word whether you can give up sweatpants yet

-Yet, according to the internet, for all the lingering uncertainty, the CDC has clarified plenty.
+Yet for all the lingering uncertainty, the CDC has clarified plenty, according to the internet.
 Here are some of the funnier responses to the big announcement, which signifies a serious shift toward life feeling like it used to (and which also elicited plenty of serious questions and concerns, including from high-risk people who worry some of the mask-free masses may not in fact be vaccinated).

 "The CDC clarifies that if you are fully vaccinated and no longer wearing a mask, you should still not talk on speaker phone in public," one Twitter user wrote.